Non-surgical Treatments for Persistent Morton’s neuroma

 Ultrasound guided non-surgical procedures are the treatment of choice to cure Morton’s neuroma.
 We use ultrasound guidance for all our procedures and this allows us to visualize the needle tip when administering the treatment, confirming proper needle placement.
 Seeing the needle tip results in a higher degree of success and the prevention of injury to other local tissues.
 Furthermore, the use of ultrasound can help in the diagnosis of other local pathology, e.g. synovitis, bursitis or tendon pathology.
-We may also use a nerve stimulator to ensure even greater accuracy in placement of the needle or probe.

 If done by a specialist physician who is experienced in doing these procedures and done under ultrasound guidance, the above three procedures should be equally as effective, with success rates above 85%.
 To read the medical studies that show the effectiveness of these procedures for the treatment of Morton’s neuroma click here.

 So which one is best for you?
 When you come, one of our doctors will do a full clinical assessment of you including a review of your past tests, a full examination of your feet, and an ultrasound guided local anesthetic diagnostic injection.
 This diagnostic injection is considered the gold standard for the diagnosis of Morton’s neuroma and gives us a good indication as to whether our ablation procedures will be successful.
-At the time of that clinical evaluation we will give you her recommendation as to which ablation procedure she feels is best for you.

 1. Radiofrequency Ablation

 Ultrasound guided radiofrequency ablation is a sophisticated, minimally invasive procedure that is associated with high patient satisfaction scores and long term pain relief for Morton’s neuroma.
 It is a procedure that uses high frequency radio waves to heat the sensory nerve that is affected in Morton’s neuroma to 90 degrees Celsius.
-At this temperature the heat breaks down proteins preventing the nerve fibers from transmitting pain.
-The nerve is destroyed and the pain from that area is not transmitted any further.
-In addition, radiofrequency ablation may cause the creation of new blood vessels speeding up the healing process.

 Radiofrequency ablation has been used in medicine for many years, particularly in the case of abnormal heart rhythms and back pain.
 The use in Morton’s neuroma is a relatively recent development.
-The procedure is minimally invasive and at our center these procedures are performed under local anesthetic with ultrasound and nerve stimulator guidance to ensure correct positioning.
+The procedure is minimally invasive and at our center these procedures are performed under local anesthetic with ultrasound guidance to ensure correct positioning.

 It is a mostly painless procedure and you are likely to only feel pain when the local anesthetic is injected into the foot.
 On the day of the procedure, the area is anesthetized with local anesthetic.
 After it has taken effect, a very small puncture is made over the painful area.
 The radiofrequency needle is introduced and an ultrasound is used to guide the positioning of the needle.